panzerama/Monkey.INF/ActOne/SceneTwo.md

 KING CLAUDIUS

-    Though yet of Hamlet our dear brother's death
-    The memory be green, and that it us befitted
-    To bear our hearts in grief and our whole kingdom To be contracted in one brow of woe,
-    Yet so far hath discretion fought with nature
-    That we with wisest sorrow think on him,
-    Together with remembrance of ourselves.
+                        " Though yet of Hamlet our dear brother's death "The memory be green, and that it us befitted " To bear our hearts in grief and our whole kingdom "To be contracted in one brow of woe, "Yet so far hath discretion fought with nature " That we with wisest sorrow think on him, "Together with remembrance of ourselves.
-    Therefore our sometime sister, now our queen,
-    The imperial jointress to this warlike state,
+                        "Therefore our sometime sister, now our queen, The imperial jointress to this warlike state,
     Have we, as 'twere with a defeated joy,--
     With an auspicious and a dropping eye,